Lorraineken/fashion-store/client/README.md

 # Fashion Store
-Fashion store is an online website that is a budget-friendly clothing store that has colorful and trendy pieces for both men and women.Their selection of graphic
+Fashion store is an online website that is a budget-friendly clothing store that has colorful and trendy pieces for both men and women.Their selection of graphic T-shirts,Hats,jackets and sneakers.

 ## How to get started